o-jasper/o-jasper-luakit-stuff/listview/readme.md

   + Using keys to navigate gui.

   + More customizability, make it prettier.

+  + Non-obnoxious indicator whenever it searches.

+  + Continuous scroll is annoyingly interupted by searching.
+When using it, turn off continuous updating.

+  + Hitting return should submit the search form.

+* Quick old bookmarks thing.